 Anyway, there are two ways you can market.
 The first one is outbound marketing, which includes activities like advertising, email marketing, or meetups.
 Generally speaking, these are the activities that serve to attract your potential target consumers.

 If you want a piece of advice here, go email marketing.
 As we already have said, marketing options may vary, but email marketing is still the king.
 The chart below represents e-mail advertising spending in the United States from 2014 to 2019 (in billion U.S. dollars)

 In contrast, inbound marketing includes marketing efforts that contribute to the consumer finding the product or the company.
-In the area of digital marketing, inbound marketing activities may involve developing a website that attracts visitors naturally, through search engine optimization, social media channels, blogging, etc. When it comes to social media, methods such as productive Instagram management and targeted Facebook ads can help achieve a lot of success.
+In the area of digital marketing, inbound marketing activities may involve developing a website that attracts visitors naturally, through search engine optimization, social media channels, blogging, etc. When it comes to social media, methods such as productive Instagram management, targeted Facebook ads and running different ads on YouTube can help achieve a lot of success.
+An elaborated Facebook ads strategy will increase your chances of success even more.
 Inbound marketing takes a lot of time, but it will cost you less than advertising – all it takes is your creativity and writing skills.

 What your weapon of choice would be here?
 Go for blogging – an area that many startups struggle with.
 Firstly, it’s free and it helps drive traffic to your website.
 Good news – you have more visitors now.
 Then it helps convert that traffic into leads – so you’ll probably have a customer or two.
 Finally, blogging drives long-term results – for months and years to come, you can continue to get traffic and leads from that particular blog post.
 It goes without saying, that the quality of your content should be good.
 Once you have excellent content going on in your website, consider using paid traffic sources as an additional option of getting traffic to your website.